Caused by Fume Event…

 - Breathing problems

 Often not recognised

-Have you been flying and do you recognise one or more of the symptoms?
-Please fill in our Contact Form to make an appointment with Drs.
+Have you flown and recognize one or more symptoms?
+Then please fill out our contact form to schedule an appointment with Drs.
 John Midavaine.
-You can also do this directly on the website of John’s Medical Lifestyle Institute: Lifemedic.nl
+You can also do this directly on the website of John’s Medical Lifestyle Institute: Lifemedic.nl.